docker/app/README.md

-  init        Initialize Docker Application definition inspect     Shows metadata, parameters and a summary of the Compose file for a given application install     Install an application list        List the installations and their last known installation result pull        Pull an application package from a registry push        Push an application package to a registry render      Render the Compose file for an Application Package
+  init        Initialize Docker Application definition inspect     Shows metadata, parameters and a summary of the Compose file for a given application install     Install an application ls          List the installations and their last known installation result pull        Pull an application package from a registry push        Push an application package to a registry render      Render the Compose file for an Application Package